Video of Tyre Nichols beating leaves unanswered questions

 The city was “initiating an outside, independent review of the training, policies and operations of our specialized units,” Strickland said in a statement.

-Davis acknowledged that the police department has a supervisor shortage and said city officials have pledged to provide more of them.
+Davis acknowledged that the police department has a supervisor shortage and said the lack of a supervisor in the arrest was a “major problem.”
+City officials have pledged to provide more of them.

-“The lack of supervision in this incident was a major problem,” Davis said.

-The recording shows police savagely beating Nichols, a 29-year-old FedEx worker, for three minutes while screaming profanities at him throughout the attack.
-The Nichols family legal team has likened the assault to the infamous 1991 police beating of Los Angeles motorist Rodney King.

 Questions swirled around what led to the traffic stop in the first place.
 One officer can be heard saying that Nichols wouldn’t stop and then swerved as though he intended to hit the officer’s car.
 The officer said that when Nichols pulled up to a red light, the officers jumped out of the car.